Doctor Who: Audio

 The earliest Doctor Who–related audio release was a 21-minute narrated abridgement of the First Doctor television story The Chase released in 1966.
 Ten years later, the first original Doctor Who audio was released on LP record; Doctor Who and the Pescatons featuring the Fourth Doctor.
 The first commercially available audiobook was an abridged reading of the Fourth Doctor story State of Decay in 1981.
-In 1985, during a hiatus in the television show, Slipback, the first radio drama, was transmitted.
+In 1985, during a hiatus in the television show, Slipback, the first radio drama was transmitted.

-Since the late 1990s, Big Finish Productions have produced audio plays based on Doctor Who and its spinoffs.
+Since the late 1990s, Big Finish Productions has produced audio plays based on Doctor Who and its spinoffs.
 Tom Baker, Peter Davison, Colin Baker, Sylvester McCoy, Paul McGann, Christopher Eccleston, David Tennant, John Hurt, Jodie Whittaker and Jo Martin have reprised their role as The Doctor in these dramas, as have many of the companions and regular supporting actors from the programmes history.
 (Note: Jon Pertwee's voice is featured posthumously in the 40th-anniversary story Zagreus) The main range, Doctor Who: The Monthly Adventures, holds the Guinness World Record for the longest-running science fiction audio play series.
 In 2020 Big Finish revealed that The Monthly Adventures would come to an end in favour of individual box sets.

 In 2022, BBC Sounds began airing Doctor Who: Redacted, a podcast written by Juno Dawson and starring Charlie Craggs and Jodie Whittaker.
 The podcast focuses on a trio of friends who host a paranormal conspiracy podcast, "The Blue Box Files", and end up getting involved in much more than they expected.
 The podcast was later renewed for a second series.

 Books

 Doctor Who books have been published since 1964.
-Until 1991 the books published were primarily novelised adaptations of broadcast episodes; (Note: Various scripts that were written but not broadcast had also been novelised from 1989–2019 starting with The Nightmare Fair in 1989.) beginning in 1991 an extensive line of original fiction was launched, the Virgin New Adventures and Virgin Missing Adventures.
+Until 1991, the books published were primarily novelised adaptations of broadcast episodes; (Note: Various scripts that were written but not broadcast had also been novelised from 1989–2019 starting with The Nightmare Fair in 1989.) beginning in 1991, an extensive line of original fiction was launched, the Virgin New Adventures and Virgin Missing Adventures.
 Since the relaunch of the programme in 2005, a new range of novels has been published by BBC Books, followed by further novelisations from 2018 after the original run by Target Books ended in 1994.
-(Note: Individual novelisations of the 1996 TV movie Doctor Who and the serials City of Death (1979) and The Pirate Planet (1978) were printed in the interim, but not as part of a regular range nor under the Target Books imprint.
+(Note: Individual novelisations of the 1996 television film and the serials City of Death (1979) and The Pirate Planet (1978) were printed in the interim, but not as part of a regular range nor under the Target Books imprint.
 Reworked paperback versions of these three books became part of the Target collection in 2018–2021.)
 Numerous non-fiction books about the series, including guidebooks and critical studies, have also been published, and a dedicated Doctor Who Magazine (DWM) with newsstand circulation has been published regularly since 1979: DWM is recognised by Guinness World Records as the longest running TV tie-in magazine, celebrating 40 years of continuous publication on 11 October 2019.
 Panini has published the magazine since the 1990s.
 In 2006, Doctor Who Adventures, a magazine for younger fans, was launched by BBC Magazines.